 Windows 11 has been announced by Microsoft and is expected to arrive in the public domain in Nov 2021.
 Since Windows 11 is still under development, it is not recommended to upgrade your existing Windows 10 to Windows 11.
 Those who want to test the latest Windows OS can install Windows 11 on a virtual machine.

-Microsoft keeps pushing the updates for Windows 11, including drivers update, new features, some bug fixes, security patches, etc. After releasing the updates by Microsoft, it gradually reaches all Windows users.
+Microsoft keeps pushing the updates for Windows 11, including driver updates, new features, some bug fixes, security patches, etc. After releasing the updates Microsoft, it gradually reaches all Windows users.
 That means if you have not turned off the automatic update, your PC will keep updating itself with the latest drivers, patches, and more.
-To keep your system run smoothly, it is always recommended to turn on the automatic updates.
+To keep your system running smoothly, it is always recommended to turn on the automatic updates.

 Since these updates may not arrive immediately when released by Microsoft, there is a provision on Windows 11 to check and update your PC manually.
 That means you can keep your PC updated without the notification from Microsoft about new updates.